By: Marilyn L. Davis

 A Second Chance to Change

-There were no benefits when my behaviors were fueled by negative attitudes and feelings.
+There were no benefits when negative attitudes and feelings fueled my behaviors.
 Mainly, my motive for my use was to change the way I felt.
 I could not be bothered to be responsible, show a satisfactory work ethic, or take other people’s opinions or needs into account.
 Consumed with fears, I was anxious the majority of the time; primarily about people who questioned my use of pills and alcohol.
 These fears and other motives made dealing with me difficult and created my negative outcomes.

-Since I was uncertain what else might need changing, I looked at the resources that were available.
+Since I was uncertain what else might need changing, I looked at the available resources.
 I went to some co-workers, made amends, and asked for their advice and guidance.

 How Do Successful People Handle This?